Islam and association football: Abuse

 There have been numerous cases of anti-Muslim abuse aimed at Muslim footballers.
 In 2005, Egyptian footballer Mido whilst playing for Tottenham Hotspur was taunted by fans of West Ham United with "Your mum's a terrorist" and as a shoe bomber due to his likeness to Richard Reid.
 In 2007, Mido, then playing for Middlesbrough was taunted by Newcastle United fans with anti-Muslim abuse.

 In October 2013, Muslim supporters of West Ham United were verbally abused whilst conducting Maghrib prayer in the Boleyn Ground during a Premier League game between West Ham and Manchester City.
 In March 2015, Muslim supporters of Liverpool were criticised and abused on social media after they had used the half-time interval to pray on prayer mats in a stairwell at Anfield during a match between Liverpool and Blackburn Rovers.
 Liverpool FC reacted immediately towards the abusive Tweet to the Merseyside Police and released an apology statement.

 Israeli club Beitar Jerusalem had their offices burned by Jewish nationalists in January 2013 after signing their first Muslim players.

 However, the attitude towards Muslim players are showing movement of change.
 The Premier league halted its tradition of giving champagne as a man-of-the-match award and altered it to a trophy when Muslim Manchester City star Yaya Touré began winning it on a regular basis.

-According to researchers at Stanford University, Liverpool FC and Egyptian star Mohammed Salah played an influential role in reducing Islamophobia in the region.
+According to researchers at Stanford University, Liverpool FC and Egyptian player Mohamed Salah played an influential role in reducing Islamophobia in the region.
 Since his arrival, Merseyside county witnessed a 18.9% drop in anti-Islam crimes and significantly decreased anti-Muslim tweets (7.8% to 3.8%) in comparison to fans of other top-tier English clubs thanks to increase in familiarity with Islam.

 In February 2019, both West Ham United and the police investigated Islamophobic abuse towards Mohamed Salah emanating from the home supporters at the London Stadium during a game between West Ham and Liverpool.
 Video footage was obtained where someone can be heard shouting "Salah, you fucking Muslim, fucking Muslim cunt" at Salah.
 In October 2020, a West Ham United supporter was convicted of committing a racially-aggravated public order offence.
 He was fined £400 and banned from football games for three years.